pypi/stdlib-list/README.md

 Python Standard Library List
 ============================

-# This repo is now archived.
-I no longer have the spoons to maintain this in my spare time.

 This package includes lists of all of the standard libraries for Python 2.6, 2.7, 3.2, 3.3, 3.4, 3.5, 3.6, 3.7, 3.8, and 3.9 along with the code for scraping the official Python docs to get said lists.

 Listing the modules in the standard library?
 Wait, why on Earth would you care about that?!